Iframes and Process Allocation

 Although the browser will maintain separate execution contexts for the iframe and the host, the extension can directly degrade the performance of the host and vice-versa!

-Same origin considering multiple tabs
+Same site considering multiple tabs

-This means that iframes executing within a host of the same origin compete with the host for thread time and memory resources, but not other iframes across the browser.
+This means that iframes executing within a host of the same site compete with the host for thread time and memory resources, but not other iframes across the browser.
 Hosts do not share threads with each other because they are granted dedicated processes at the tab level.

 Origin Agent Clusters